jupyterhub/jupyterhub/docs/source/admin/capacity-planning.md

 ### Oversubscribed CPU is okay, running out of memory is bad

-An important consideration when assigning resources to users is:
+An important consideration when assigning resources to users is: **What happens when users need more than I've given them?**

-> What happens when users need more than I've given them?
+A good summary to keep in mind:

-A good summary to keep in mind: **when tasks don't get enough CPU, things are slow.
+> When tasks don't get enough CPU, things are slow.
-When they don't get enough memory, things are broken.**
+  When they don't get enough memory, things are broken.

-Which means it's very important that users have enough memory, but much less important that they always have exclusive access to all the CPU they can use.
+This means it's **very important that users have enough memory**, but much less important that they always have exclusive access to all the CPU they can use.

 This relates to [Limits and Requests](limits-requests),